PREAMBLE

 Individual Secession

-Those who do not depend on the State participate in democracy.
+Those who do not depend on the State can make political decisions.

 Liquid Democracy